ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 ### Creation Request Template

 Please use this [template](https://docs.google.com/spreadsheets/d/1dGqSl2O28APN89uK6wI__SKzHF6KLGM3x2AMm-sUg-Y) to request geography creation.
+There are two possibliities:

+1. Use the "new" tab to request new geography
+2. Use the "merge" tab to request new "land + water" geography from two existing Arctos geography records

 ## Editing Guidelines